Superdry to add 10 stores in next 2-3 years

+NEW DELHI : With the launch of its latest flagship store at Mumbai's Jio World Drive, British fashion apparel Superdry has touched the 50-store mark in India in less than 10 years of being here.

+The brand entered India in 2012 through a franchise partnership with Reliance Brands Ltd. In an interview, group vice president, Reliance Brands, Manu Sharma said the brand benefited from selling directly to customers as offline retail had been slow owing to the pandemic.
+Edited Excerpts:

-The brand entered India in 2012 through a franchise partnership with Reliance Brands Ltd. In an interview, Superdry's business head and group vice president Reliance Brands Manu Sharma said the brand benefited from selling directly to customers as offline retail had been slow owing to the pandemic.
+The brand entered India in 2012 through a franchise partnership with Reliance Brands Ltd. In an interview, group vice president, Reliance Brands, Manu Sharma said the brand benefited from selling directly to customers as offline retail had been slow owing to the pandemic.
 Edited Excerpts:

 Offline retail has been severely hit by covid-19 pandemic in the last 18 months.
 How has the business been for Superdry?